-Coronado National Forest, Ariz. – Forest Service road 42 travels over the crest of the Chiricahua Mountains, one of southeast Arizona’s many Islands In the Sky, as they’re known.
+Coronado National Forest, Ariz. – Forest Service road 42 travels over the crest of the Chiricahua Mountains, one of southeast Arizona’s many Islands In the Sky.

-The road starts in desert lowlands and quickly ascends to almost 9,000 feet above sea level before dropping back to 3,500 feet.
+The road starts in desert lowlands and quickly ascends to almost 9,000 feet above sea level before dropping 3,500 feet.

 It also travels through the heart of the burn area for 2011’s Horseshoe Two Fire.
 The human-caused blaze burned 223,000 acres of the Chiricahuas and came close to the small towns of Portal and Paradise.

 According to Coronado National Forest Ranger Bill Edwards, the Horseshoe Two caused only a few injuries, a rarity among fires of such magnitude.

 “The vast majority of the primary Chiricahuas did burn,” said Richards.
 “Anything north of Rucker Canyon was involved in the fire.”

 Listen to the story:

 It didn’t take long for new growth to appear among the scorched landscape.
 Flowers and grasses burst forth, asserting their colorful dominance around blackened tree stumps.